 Tuesday 20 October 2020

 The best way to share information is the simplest way possible.
 But often there is a case for displaying graphs and there is a case still for many graphs to exist as images.
-So what to do?
+So what to do when you want to create an accessible graph?

 Monday 10 August 2020